arifwcma/mapnj2/PROJECT_REQUIREMENTS.md

 - Table is borderless

 **Table**
-- Columns: "Marker", "Latitude", "Longitude", "NDVI (avg)", "Snapshot", "Remove"
+- Columns: "Marker", "Latitude", "Longitude", "[Index] (avg)", "Snapshot", "Remove"
 - Borderless styling
-- NDVI (avg): Average NDVI for all pixels in the area (parcel or rectangle) for the selected calendar month
+- [Index] (avg): Average index value for all pixels in the area (parcel or rectangle) for the selected calendar month
 - **Critical**: "avg" refers to averaging all pixels within the area for that month, NOT averaging across multiple months
 - **Critical for parcels**: Only include pixels within the clipped area, NOT all pixels in the bounding box
-- Snapshot column: Thumbnail of NDVI overlay for the corresponding month
+- Snapshot column: Thumbnail of index overlay for the corresponding month
 - Clicking thumbnail opens larger image in closable popup (AreaSnapshot component)
 - Remove column: Cross button (same behavior as Points mode)

 **Chart**
-- Shows average NDVI for each month in x-axis (average of all pixels in the area for that month)
+- Shows average index value for each month in x-axis (average of all pixels in the area for that month)
 - Updates when month dropdown changes
 - **Default visible range**: When a month is selected via the month dropdown, the chart displays all 12 months of that calendar year (January through December)
 - **Example**: Selecting "May 2022" shows data from January 2022 to December 2022 by default